noveogroup/android-logger/README.md

  - You need to configure Android Logger

-Place the following android-logger.properties file to your source directory:
+Place the following android-logger.properties file to your source directory (src/android-logger.properties):

     # Android Logger configuration example